 Pylone tubulaire haubané (240 m) – Jump tower – Houtem, Belgique.

 Pylone tubulaire (14 m) – Crossma – Cap Gris Nez – 62179 Audinghen, France.

 Pylone tubulaire autostable (109 m) – Site Itas Tim – Mont-Lambert – 62280 Saint-Martin-Boulogne, France.

 Pylone autostable (48 m) – Quai de Grande Synthe – Nord Céréales – 59760 Grande Synthe, France.

 Pylone autostable (52 m) R de Watten (Mont Cassel) – 59670 Cassel, France.

 Pylone haubané (200.4 m) – Mont des Cats – chemin du Moulin à huile – 59270 Berthen, France.

-Raw field recording of the windy vibrations of the ‘strings’ that support the 240m hight Houtem pylon, plus a plane above us at the end.
+A composition using field recordings of the windy vibrations of the ‘strings’ that support the 240m hight Houtem pylon, plus a plane above us at the end.